Brown Sugar Apple Bread Recipe

 Brown sugar is essentially white sugar enhanced with molasses.
 The addition of molasses adds extra moisture to your recipes, therefore allowing for a moister result in your baking!

 To add more texture, feel free to mix some toasted pecans into the batter.
-Drizzle the top with a simple powdered sugar frosting after it cools or add a generous sprinkle of cinnamon sugar before it’s baked.
+Drizzle the top with a simple powdered sugar frosting after it cools or add a generous sprinkle of cinnamon sugar to the top of the batter before it’s baked.

 For quality control, I held back one slice for myself.
 Yup, it tasted as marvelous as its cinnamon scent foreshadowed!
 You may need to bake up one for yourself, and another to give away.
 Though, from experience, it’s tough to part with a loaf of this brown sugar apple bread!